SpeedyVelcro/advanced-invasion/README.md

 Regardless, I've licensed as much fully original content as I can under free licenses.
-And as for the rest, in general I am personally fine with people redistributing or modifying it for non-commercial purposes.
+And as for the rest, in general I am personally fine with people redistributing or modifying it for non-commercial purposes, and I know Blublub was generally fine with people making fangames before he disappeared.
+So use your own discretion.

 ## API keys
 This information is really only provided for myself in-case I forget